-Please Note: Individual applications submitted as part of a practice application (to be licensed as a CLC Recognised Body or as an ABS) will be considered and processed within the practice application timescale.
+Please note: Individual applications submitted as part of a practice application (e.g., Recognised Body or ABS) will be processed in line with the full practice application timeline.

 Complex applications may incur additional fees (up to 14 hours at £80/hour) if adverse findings are present.